AIM-Project/AIM-Manuscript/ReproducingMLpipelines/README.md

-# Part2 Reproducint Classification Algorithms
+# Comparing Classification Algorithms

 ## Paper Folders:
-Each fold represent one paper and the reimplementation based on that paper.
+Each folder contains the reimplementation for one of the 5 papers studied.
 ## FeatureSelectionComparison file:
 This file contains the comparison analysis for the feature selected by methods in different paper.
 ## SummaryOfClassification file: